 Finishing off with a wax product will never be a bad thing.

 Yes, every wheel to be refurbished will go through the full process.
-This ensures a consistently high standard throughout all our work!
+We maintain a consistently high standard throughout all our work!

 There should be no problems with automatic car washes, outside of any precautions that you would normally take to protect your vehicle.